 God's people, on the seventh day, march around Jericho seven times while the priests blow their trumpets.
 Then, after a prolonged horn blast signals the people to shout loudly, Jericho's mighty walls miraculously fall down!
 All those in the city, including animals, are killed with the exception of Rahab the harlot and her family (Joshua 6:21 - 23).

-Joshua, after the city is utterly destroyed, declares a curse on anyone who rebuilds it (Joshua 6:26).
+Joshua, after the city is destroyed, declares a curse on anyone who rebuilds it (Joshua 6:26).
 It is prophesied that anyone attempting to restore Jericho will lose both firstborn and youngest son as the price for his folly.
 More than five hundred years later, during the time of Israel's King Ahab, this prophecy comes true when a man named Hiel rebuilds Jericho (1Kings 16:33 - 34).

-Defeated by sin, then victory over Ai
+Defeated Then Victory over Ai

 Joshua 7 - 8